MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 5. **Access control**: three-tier system protects sensitive materials while maintaining discoverability
 6. **Workflow integration**: linked data is generated automatically during ingestion, not as post-processing

-This positions the DDR archive among leading institutions like the Metropolitan Museum of Art, Europeana, and the Rijksmuseum—ensuring our collections reach the widest possible audience, now and in the future.
+This positions the DDR Archive among leading institutions like the Metropolitan Museum of Art, Europeana, and the Rijksmuseum—ensuring our collections reach the widest possible audience, now and in the future.

 ---